 It’s tempting to think that high school biology class offered us the definitive truth about the body.
-But just when we think we know everything, we find a new organ that we didn’t know existed.
+But just when we think we know everything, we discover something new.

 These discoveries often explain long-debated mysteries about how the body works and lead to ground-breaking preventions and treatments.